FRRouting/frr/COMMUNITY.md

 In all cases, compatibility pieces should be marked with compiler/preprocessor annotations to print warnings at compile time, pointing to the appropriate update path.
 A `-Werror` build should fail if compatibility bits are used.

+### Miscellaneous

+When in doubt, follow the guidelines in the Linux kernel style guide, or ask on the development mailing list / public Slack instance.